cfengine/documentation/reference/functions/mergedata.markdown

 If any list (slist, ilist, or rlist) is named, it's first converted to a JSON array, then merged as above.

+If any CFEngine "classic" array (`array[key]`) is named, it's first converted to a JSON object, then merged as above.

-`mergedata()` is thus a convenient way, together with `getindices()` and `getvalues()`, to bridge the gap between data container and the traditional list data types in CFEngine.
+`mergedata()` is thus a convenient way, together with `getindices()` and `getvalues()`, to bridge the gap between data container and the traditional list and array data types in CFEngine.

 [%CFEngine_function_attributes()%]